RCCSilva/template-terraform-ecs/README.md

 ## Contributing

 I highly encourage you to contribute.
-If you have some crazy idea and would to like to contribute, please open an issue and we'll discuss the next steps.
+If you have any crazy idea, please open an issue and we'll discuss the next steps.

 ## Services Created